zoe-pith/pith-site/sections/about.md

 [Pzaz](Www.pzaz.com) is a pocketable mist that delivers ultra-fast-acting bursts of positive energy.
 I designed it to be more effective, efficient, safe, shareable, delicious, and environmentally friendly than any energy drink or shot.

 I developed Pzaz with a team of experts who share my obsession with revitalizing a dead retail category  and redefining what it means to be energized.
 We manufacture in the United States and currently sell exclusively at bodegas.
-We are lucky to be backed by some of today’s most visionary founders, leaders, and investors.
+We are lucky to be supported by some of today’s most visionary founders, leaders, and investors.

 # Food & Wine Magazine